indianakernick/The-Fat-Controller/README.md

 some features.
 It is intended for Wayland but Wayland is a bit more locked down compared to X11, hence the missing features.

+By default (with the `check-x11` feature enabled), build-time detection of X11 will be performed to determine which implementation to use.
+Disabling default features will disable this check and the Wayland implementation will be used unconditionally.
+The `x11` feature can be used to choose the X11 implementation unconditionally.

 ### With X11

 Before using the X11 implementation, the X11, XTest and xkbcommon development